Born: November 19, 1966

 The brothers wrote the sequel Nutty Professor II: The Klumps (2000), starring Eddie Murphy, and made their acting debut in the independent film Chuck & Buck (2000).
 They directed Chris Rock in a film they didn't pen called Down to Earth (2001), but the film was reviled by the majority of critics.

 They had much more luck when they wrote and directed the critically-acclaimed About a Boy (2002), based on the novel by Nick Hornby and starring Hugh Grant.
 The brothers received their first Oscar nomination for their screenplay, as well as nominations from the BAFTA awards and the Writers Guild of America.
 The film was also nominated for a Golden Globe for Best Motion Picture, and won an award for Best Studio Comedy Feature from the U.S. Comedy Arts Festival.

 On television, the Weitzes wrote and executive-produced the WB sitcom Off Center (2001 to 2003) and directed the Fox comedy series Cracking Up (2004).
-Paul's latest project is the film Being Flynn starring Robert De Niro and Julianne Moore.
+Paul went on to helm the 2012 drama Being Flynn starring Robert De Niro and Julianne Moore, before turning to television.'